digitalronin-me/dr-vimfiles/README.md

 While contributions are welcome, you're probably better off forking and tuning it to your own machine.

-Copyright (c) 2011 by Factory Design Labs
+Copyright (c) 2013 by DigitalRonin.me

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in